Vegan Friendly Luxury Resorts in the Maldives

 Click here to read our detailed vegan friendly resort review of Atmosphere Kanifushi.

 Having won awards including ‘World’s Leading Water Villa Resort’ you know you’re in for a treat when you check in here.
-The over water villas are truly exquisite; we had a see through section of flooring in our living room that allowed us to watch the fish swimming by underneath.
+The over water villas are truly exquisite; we had a see through section of flooring in our living room that allowed us to watch the fish swimming below.
 We had wall to ceiling glass doors which opened out on to the most perfect view (and a pool and steps down to the ocean).
 Combine all this with a chef team that really know how to cater for vegans, offering food from around the globe and you get a perfect recipe for a very special trip indeed.

 Click here to read our detailed vegan friendly resort review of Ayada Maldives.